100 Push-Ups a Day Challenge: Before and After Results

 - Doing a lot of push-ups is good for toning only.
 However it will not get you ripped if you're looking to bulk up.
 You are not going to get big doing 100 regular push-ups 5 or 6 days a week.
 They will become too easy before that happens.
 Your appearance probably will not change very much.
 If you want to build muscle mass then you need more resistance.
 If you want to slim down than you should also do a lot of cardio.

-Before you start a new workout routine, it is a good idea to take a “before” picture so you can take pictures later and compare them.
+Before you start a new workout routine, it is a good idea to take a “before” picture so you can compare to how you look over time.
 It is a good way to check your progress.
 If your strength or endurance increases, then you are making progress.
 It means you are building muscle.

 You can measure the size of your muscles with a ruler or measuring tape.
 Remember that fat covers your muscles, so losing fat can make your muscles seem smaller while gaining fat can make your muscles seem bigger.
 Your exercise performance and your before-and-after pictures are probably better measures of your progress.